Updated on by Lyric Fergusson

-Why it’s great: I can’t believe all the things I can do with the Mueller Chopper.
-Onions are just one of the many things I can create in my kitchen with this.
-It’s perfect for slicing vegetables, chopping nuts, herbs, salsa, hummus, guacamole, and more.
+Why it’s great: I can’t believe all the things you can do with the Mueller Chopper.
+Onions are just one of the many things you can chop up with this.
+It’s perfect for slicing vegetables, chopping nuts, herbs, salsa, making hummus or guacamole, and more.
 It will even mix cake batter and whip egg whites!
 The manual operation of this appliance allows you to achieve the consistency you want.
-As far as onions go, the powerful smell is controlled by the sealed chamber that keeps the onion smells at bay while chopping.
+As far as onions go, the powerful smell is controlled by the sealed chamber that keeps the odors at bay while chopping.
 Mueller even offers a LIFETIME warranty and includes an additional mixing blade for free.
 The large catching bowl doubles as a measuring cup as well.
-You can eliminate a lot of appliances that are taking up space with just the purchase of this one.
+You can eliminate a lot of appliances that are taking up space when you purchase this one.

 Good for: Bakers as well as chefs.

 Why it’s great: If you’re cooking larger quantities of onions and other vegetables, the Fullstar Vegetable Chopper is great because it has a large 1.2 quart catching container.
-I also like the rubberized, non-skid base, so I can eliminate mishaps and messes in my kitchen.
-One of my favorite features is the spiralizer because my kids love the design it makes.
+It also has a rubberized, non-skid base, which can eliminate mishaps and messes in the kitchen.
+One of the best features is the spiralizer because it makes fun designs that even the kids love.
 That means they will eat more veggies without prompting!
 Also good for the kids is the fact that the chopper has a safety lock for the cutting blades.
 On top of that, Fullstar provides a safety glove, as those blades are sharp!
 Having sharp blades does mean this device is a time saver—chop veggies in less than half the time of doing it by hand!
 Want to cube cheeses and meats as well?
 This chopper does it all.

 Good for: Home cooks who have children.

-Why it’s great: I love when my cooking process is streamlined.
-So the Vidalia Chop Wizard is so incredibly fast AND also having a measuring cup catch container, it makes me smile.
-On top of that, it comes with a cleaning tool, so I can do a quick clean before putting it into the dishwasher for sanitation.
-I love the size of this chopper; it’s smaller than most, so it doesn’t take up very much space on my counter nor in my cupboard.
+Why it’s great: I love having a streamlined cooking process.
+The Vidalia Chop Wizard is so incredibly fast AND also has a measuring cup catch container, which makes things so much easier.
+On top of that, it comes with a cleaning tool, so you can do a quick clean before putting it into the dishwasher for sanitation.
+The size of this chopper is perfect too; it’s smaller than most, so it doesn’t take up very much space on the counter or in the cupboard.
 Another bonus of this chopper: replacement blades can be purchased on Amazon.
-Often you can’t do that with other choppers, so that’s a great feature.
-Especially since we eat a lot of vegetables in our house, and get so much use out of appliances like this.
+That’s usually not an option for most choppers, so that’s a great feature.
+If you eat a lot of vegetables in your house, you’ll get so much use out of appliances like this.

-Keep in mind: This doesn’t work the best with carrots nor sweet potatoes.
+Keep in mind: This doesn’t work the best with carrots or sweet potatoes.

-Good for: Newleywed couples, and people with minimal time to spare.
+Good for: Newlywed couples and people with minimal time to spare.

-Why it’s great: This Vivaant Chopper not only rocks dicing onions in our house, but also chops almonds and baking chocolate; perfect for desserts!
-In fact, it’s so versatile, that we chop herbs with it, too.
-The rotating scrapers in this chopper/dicer/mincer will keep the foods off the sides, for even chopping.
-It’s also made of BPA free materials, so you can be confident that your food and your health are safe from unwanted chemicals and toxins.
+Why it’s great: This Vivaant Chopper not only rocks dicing onions, but also chops almonds and baking chocolate, which is perfect for desserts!
+In fact, it’s so versatile that you can chop herbs with it, too.
+The rotating scrapers in this chopper/dicer/mincer will keep the food off the sides for even chopping.
+It’s also made of BPA-free materials, so you can be confident that your food is safe from unwanted chemicals and toxins.
 This device is super easy to take apart, clean, and put back together.
-And the locking button for easy storage and clean up puts this one towards the top of my list.
+Also, the locking button for easy storage and clean-up makes this one a fast favorite.